-Basic principles of the assessment policy are:
+Aims and objectives of the assessment policy are:

-- It supports and encourages effective teaching and learning and it provides information about student's progress and achievement for students, parents and teachers alike. - It is created to enhance student learning by understanding the expectations of the programme in every chosen subject, assessment criteria and ways they will be judged and graded in both formative and summative way. - It is aligned with the requirements of the IB Middle Years and IB Diploma programme taught in the school. - It is aligned with the national assessment requirements. - It is communicated to students, parents, national educational and IB authorities;
+- To encourage effective teaching and learning - To enhance student learning by understanding the expectations of the programme in every subject, assessment criteria and ways they will be assessed in both formative and summative way. - To provide feedback information about student's progress and achievement for students, parents and teachers alike. - It is communicated to students, parents, national educational and IB authorities;

-Assessment principles at our school
+Assessment principles in MYP

-- Assessment is not about recalling facts, but understanding skills and knowledge. - There is a balance between formative and summative assessment. - Assessment is done not only by teachers but also by students themselves.

-- Self-reflection and self-evaluation as part of the assessment process help students improve their learning skills. - Students are informed what they are going to be assessed on before they start working on a given assignment. - Teachers provide students with feedback for future learning which can be done orally or in writing, either individually or in class as a group. - Assessment is reported via subject report cards, parent-teacher conferences, and parents meetings. - All members of the school community have an understanding of our approach to assessment
+- Assessment is not about recalling facts, but it focuses on fundamental cognitive skills such as understanding and application as well as to higher-order cognitive skills such as synthesis, reflection, evaluation and critical thinking. - There is a balance between formative and summative assessment. - Assessment is done not only by teachers but also by students themselves (peer assessment and self-assessment) in order to improve their learning skills. - Students are informed what they are going to be assessed on before they start working on a given assignment. - Teachers provide students with feedback for future learning which can be done orally or in writing, either individually or in class as a group. - Assessment is reported via so called e-dnevnik, digitally kept records of students' achievement throughout the school year and both parents and students have access to those, parent-teacher conferences, individual parent-teacher consultations, and parents meetings and subject report cards issued at the end of the school year, both in English and Croatian as it is required by the Ministry of Education, given that the school is a state school.